 It wasn't all enforcement action.
 The FIC published key guidance to support Accountable Institutions, including:

-Financial crime is like a game of cat and mouse.
-As criminals up their game and become ever more creative in their schemes, FATF standards will continue to evolve and to strengthen.
+There may be temptation to view October's delisting as"mission accomplished" however, financial crime is like a game of cat and mouse: as criminals up their game and become more creative in their schemes, FATF standards will continue to evolve and to strengthen.
 This means countries need to constantly improve in order to keep up.
+Cambodia, Nicaragua, Panama and Pakistan, have been greylisted multiple times, showing that delisting isn't permanent protection against future listing.

 Taking FICA and compliance seriously must be the new normal.